cyanzhong/jsbox-docs/docs/en/home-widget/method.md

 // firstTextBaseline, lastTextBaseline
 ```

+You can also use string literals, such as "top", "center"...

 # $widget.dateStyle

 Return the `dateStyle` constants that is used when configure a `text` view using dates: